clavery/grunt-generator/README.md

 ...
 ```

+Since all metadata is available to all pages (and their templates) at build time complex processing can be done using handlebars helpers such as navigation hierarchies, tagging/categories, etc.

 The templates in `templates/` will be used to render the final output and are also passed through handlebars.js.
 The templates are given a special variable `body` which is the rendered output of the current 'page'.

 Handlebars partials can be specified using the `partialsGlob` option.
 These will be available to all pages using their filename minus extension.
 Partials can be placed in the same directory as pages and will not be processed as unique pages.